tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 </div>
 <br></br>

 X.509 certificates are very widely used to define the binding between a party's (partial) identity and a public key.
-This certificate can be signed by a certificate authority, or it can be self-signed.
-It forms the basis for protocols like TLS in HTTPS.
-Because you can put attributes in the certificate, X.509 certificates can also be used as [credential](#-credential-) format.
+This certificate can be signed by a certificate authority, such as is done for protocols like TLS in HTTPS.
+X.509 certificates can also be self-signed.
+Since you can put attributes in the certificate, X.509 certificates can also be used as [credential](#-credential-) format.

 ##### Link Secret